3 for 2 on interior paint mixing at B&Q

 SWUKL is committed to the principle of equal opportunities and equal treatment for all employees, regardless of sex, race, religion or belief, age, marriage or civil partnership, pregnancy/maternity, sexual orientation, gender reassignment or disability.
 SWUKL has a clear policy on ID&E. SWUKL carries out annual pay and benefits audits and benchmark against industry and UK best practice.
 SWUKL has a systematic process for evaluating job roles and pay structures to maintain a fair pay structure.

-In 2022, SWUKL continued to embed ID&E and provided education to the business concerning the importance of ID&E in the workplace.
+In 2023, SWUKL continued to embed ID&E and provided education to the business concerning the importance of ID&E in the workplace.
 SWUKL continued to deliver regional-wide initiatives to help educate managers and employees and delivered a series of “Conscious Inclusion” webinars to employees to create an awareness about what ID&E is and how employees can help drive an inclusive culture.
 The SW Group has in place an “Ambassador Network” whose role is to facilitate and execute action plans in relation to ID&E agreed and sponsored by the Group ID&E Council.

-Moreover, in 2022, SWUKL continued to focus its efforts to:
+Moreover, in 2023, SWUKL continued to focus its efforts to:

-• Attract, hire, and retain diverse candidate pools by focusing on a more inclusive talent sourcing strategy.
+• Attract, hire, and retain diverse candidate pools by focusing on a more inclusive talent sourcing

 • Increase the pipeline of females in leadership roles with an emphasis on an inclusive talent sourcing strategy and developing females through formal programmes and educating business leaders around inclusion and reducing unconscious bias.